Advanced A Level Organic Chemistry: ISOMERISM - R/S stereoisomerism

 Warning: It is wrong to say that R/S optical isomers are not, or cannot be formed in laboratory synthesis!
-Its difficult, but no impossible, using very sophisticated synthesis techniques.

 The most common explanation for the production of a racemic mixture lies in understanding the mechanisms of the laboratory synthesis reactions.
 For example, if a carbocation is formed, which has three C-R bonds in a trigonal planer arrangement, the reagent molecule or ion (electron pair donor) can attack on either side with equal probability.
 So when a possible chiral carbon molecule is formed in many a laboratory synthesis, it tends to be an equimolar mixture of the two spatial possibilities or enantiomers. (see carbocation mechanisms of haloalkane substitution reactions, addition reactions of aldehydes/ketones, and below, case studies 2 and 3).

 However, since the 1990's the problem is being tackled by the use of chiral auxiliary molecules.